jkutner/warbler-exec/README.md

     $ gem install warbler-exec
     $ warbler-exec myapp.war bin/rake db:migrate

+Every time that `warbler-exec` runs, it extracts the WAR file.
+Don't expect it to be fast.

 # Roadmap

 It would be a lot easier if we didn't have to run Bundler with the `--binstubs` option.
 Eventually, someone (probably the person writing this) will submit a patch to Warbler that gets around this.